Italy budget concession hopes switch risk sentiment back on

 China's financial markets are closed and will resume trade on Oct.
 8. That's the day Trump and Chinese President Xi Jinping are due to attend G-20 meetings, meaning news could emerge on the trade front.

-The dollar index, measuring the greenback against a basket of major currencies <.DXY>, inched higher but is off Tuesday's six-week high of 95.744.
+The dollar index, measuring the greenback against a basket of major currencies, inched higher but is off Tuesday's six-week high of 95.744.

 That gave some relief to emerging currencies but the Indian rupee hit a new record low and the Indonesian rupiah touched a more than 20-year low as oil prices near four-year highs weighed.